-Today, there are more than forty organizations that ‘squats' hundreds of abandoned properties, giving them a social function by allowing families, immigrants, students, or workers in a homeless situation, to live in these places.
+During the 90’s, workers and proletarian social movements began to break into abandoned buildings in São Paulo, Brazil.
+Today, there are more than 40 self-claimed organizations that ‘squats’ in hundreds of abandoned properties, allowing families, immigrants, students, or workers in a homeless situation to live in these places.

 In 2013, I started visiting the ‘Marconi’ building.
-During this process, I became part of the community while I lived there for periods of six up to eight weeks at a time, sometimes for two or three times a year.
-The full body of work consists of a series of photographs, video interviews, archive material, and collages from the personal notebook.
+During this process, I was invited to be a part of the community, living for periods of six up to eight weeks, two or three times a year.
+The full body of work consists of a series of photographs, video footage, interviews, archival material, and collages from a personal travel journal.